epylko/board_control/README.md

  - nginx - I already had a web server at my house, so the WebEx Board sends commands to nginx which routes the data to Flask
- - dictor - a Python library to easily parse JSON
  - pyHS100 - a Python library for controlling TP-LINK Kasa plugs
+ - Webex Board Macro Editor
+ - Webex Board UI Extensions Editor

 **Cisco Products & Services:**

 This was designed with a WebEx Board 55.
-I expect this will work with any WebEx-registered endpoint such as a RoomKit, DX80, etc.
+I expect this will work with any WebEx-registered endpoint such as a RoomKit, DX80, etc. The toggle button integration should work with any device that has a Touch10

 **Third-Party Products & Services:**